ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 With the same syntax as `WithAttribute` described above.

-The `WithAttributeOnClass` statement can also be added in the `Config` parameter which can be used to add custom attributes to multiple actions classes at once.
+The `WithAttributeOnClass` statement can also be added in the `Configure` method which can be used to add custom attributes to multiple actions classes at once.

 ### Id of Fluent Action

 You can set an id of a fluent action using an optional parameter of any of the `Route` statements.
 Example:

 ```